July 15, 2020

 Emblems

 There is also a gold plated version of this Flanders Six radiator emblem, see example shown below.
-This Flanders Six radiator emblem is also very rare.
+This Flanders Six radiator emblem is very rare.

 No comments: